Dvergar/rainbow/README.md

 # luxe-richtext-dummyname

 Text coloring per character for luxe.
+Different font is not supported yet.